Catalog Viewer FAQ

-Catalog Viewer, AIR’s first cloud-native web application, enables you to visualize and interrogate data from AIR’s tropical cyclone stochastic catalogs instantly—with full tracks and intensity footprints available for each storm—and filter results to your area of interest.
+Catalog Viewer, a cloud-native web product, enables you to visualize and interrogate data from Verisk’s tropical cyclone stochastic catalogs instantly, with full tracks, intensity footprints, and premium data sets available for each storm, and filter results to your area of interest.

 What can I do with Catalog Viewer?

-- Export a subset of storms for further analysis in Touchstone® or Touchstone Re™
+- Easily export a subset of storms for further analysis in Touchstone® or Touchstone Re™

 How can Catalog Viewer help my organization?

-- Be prepared for the worst by quickly visualizing your risk to help you make informed business decisions faster
+- Be prepared for the worst by quickly visualizing your risk to help you make informed business decisions more quickly

-- Manage your organization’s real-time risk, perform your own analytics, and select related similar stochastic events (SSEs) from AIR’s model in seconds
+- Manage your real-time risk, perform your own analytics, and select related similar stochastic events (SSEs) from Verisk’s models in seconds

-- Drill into subsets of hurricanes or even examine individual storms for model validation
+- Drill into subsets of storms or even examine individual storms for model validation

 What catalogs are available in Catalog Viewer?